What is shadow IT and how to control it?

 And you continue to let it grow, feeding it and adding to it, all whilst unaware of the peril you have created…

-Okay, while that description may seem a little dramatic, it’s undeniable that shadow IT poses a risk to your business.
+Okay, whilst that description was a little dramatic, shadow IT poses an undeniable risk to your business.
 Gartner predicted that 1 in 3 security breaches will be the result of shadow IT applications by 2020.
 And Research from Cisco indicated CIOs underestimate the amount of shadow application running on the network by a factor of 14.
 That is to say, the CIO thought the business was running 51 cloud services when in reality it was using 730!

 These stats highlight how many businesses still don’t have a grasp on the extent of their shadow IT.
 The risks and controls have been around for years, yet many businesses wait until they get burned to take action.